saeedgolzar/jellynext-theme/README.md

 # JellyNext Theme
-A modern, minimal lightweight Jellyfin theme
+A minimal, modern and lightweight Jellyfin theme